Welcome to the Home of the Thames Valley Kings Wheelchair BasketBall club

 offers both adult and junior level competitive wheelchair basketball

-Our Adult's Division 3 Team are currently in it's first season in Division 3 South West, after spending two seasons in Division 4 (the Development League of British Wheelchair Basketball).
+Our Adult's Division 3 Team are currently in it's third season in Division 3 South West national league and our Division 4 team is in its second season in the Development League of British Wheelchair Basketball.

 The Club also takes part in the British Wheelchair Basketball (BWB) organised Junior league.
 There are different layouts for junior players to participate depending on age, the under 15s using 8ft Baskets and under 19s, using standard 10ft baskets